Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 Single blade passage model used in NASA Rotor 67 CFD simulation.

-A high-quality computational grid is fundamental to accurate CFD results.
-Using the efficient hex-dominant meshing capabilities within HELYX, a mesh consisting of 2.60 million cells was generated for the single blade passage.
+A high-quality computational grid is fundamental to achieve accurate CFD results.
+Using the automatic hex-dominant meshing algorithm available in HELYX, a mesh of 2.6 million cells was generated for the single-blade passage of the NASA Rotor 67 model.

-To accurately resolve the flow near the blade, hub, and shroud surfaces, 6 near-wall layers were employed.
-This inflation layer strategy was configured to achieve a maximum y+ value of 60, providing a sufficient grid resolution for the k-ω SST turbulence model to capture the boundary layer behaviour accurately.
+To accurately resolve the flow near the blade, hub and shroud surfaces, a minimum of 6 near-wall layers were employed to achieve a maximum y+ value of 60, thus providing sufficient local grid resolution for the k-ω SST turbulence model and automatic wall function employed to capture the boundary layer behaviour in the simulations.

 The boundary conditions were set to mirror the experimental setup:

-• Inlet: A total pressure boundary condition was defined at atmospheric conditions.
+• Inlet: a total pressure boundary condition was defined to match atmospheric conditions.

-• Outlet: A static pressure condition was applied.
-This value was varied across a range of simulations (from 100,000 Pa to 127,150 Pa) to generate the compressor’s performance map and capture different operating points.
+• Outlet: a static pressure condition was applied and varied across multiple simulations (from 100,000 Pa to 127,150 Pa) to generate the compressor’s performance map and capture different operating points.

 • Periodicity: Cyclic Arbitrary Mesh Interface (AMI) boundaries were used on the periodic faces of the single-passage domain, ensuring seamless data transfer and representing the full annular cascade.

-Solver Settings and Physics Models for Transonic Compressor CFD
+Solver Settings and Physical Models for Transonic Flows

-The simulation was performed using HELYX under steady-state conditions.
-The powerful HELYX pressure-based coupled solver was selected for its robustness and efficiency in handling compressible, high-speed flows.
-This solver simultaneously resolves the momentum and pressure equations, leading to faster convergence rates for challenging cases like this one.
+All simulations of the NASA Rotor 67 were performed in steady-state conditions.
+The pressure-based HELYX-Coupled solver was selected for its robustness and efficiency in handling compressible, high-speed flows.
+In this block-coupled solver the momentum and pressure equations are solved in a single matrix, leading to improved performance and faster solution convergence rates.

-• Rotation: A Multiple Reference Frame (MRF) approach was used to model the rotor’s rotation.
-A rotating zone was defined around the blade, and a rotational speed of 16,043 RPM was applied.
+• Rotation: a Multiple Reference Frame (MRF) approach was used to approximate the rotor’s motion as a momentum source term.

-• Turbulence: The industry-standard k-ω SST turbulence model was chosen for its proven accuracy in predicting flow separation and adverse pressure gradients common in turbomachinery.
+• Turbulence: the industry-standard k-ω SST turbulence model with an automatic (all y+) wall function was chosen for its proven accuracy in predicting flow separation and adverse pressure gradients common in turbomachinery.

 Results: Validating HELYX Against Experimental Data

-The numerical results obtained from HELYX demonstrate excellent agreement with the experimental data across all key metrics.
-This high degree of correlation validates the entire CFD workflow for turbomachinery applications in HELYX, from meshing and setup to solving and post-processing.
+The numerical results of the the NASA Rotor 67 obtained using HELYX showed excellent agreement with the available experimental data across multiple key performance metrics.
+This validates the proposed CFD workflow for turbomachinery applications in HELYX, including meshing, setup, solving and post-processing.

 Pressure Ratio and Efficiency Performance Maps

-The predicted pressure ratio curve closely follows the measured data, correctly capturing the slope of the characteristic and the onset of stall.
-This demonstrates the solver’s ability to model the complex work addition and loss mechanisms within the rotor.
+The predicted total-to-total pressure ratio curve closely follows the experimental data across the whole range of flow rates, correctly capturing the characteristics trend and the onset of stall.
+This demonstrates the block coupled solver’s ability to model the flow dynamics and loss mechanisms within the rotor under steady-state conditions, although the use of fully transient simulations (not tested here) could deliver even more accurate results.

 Comparison of total pressure ratio predictions against NASA Rotor 67 experimental data